 Mike O'Connor, Riaz Waraich Dean for the Career Center & Center for Community Engagement and Social Change

-Emily Bowles, Coordinator, Experiential Funding and Professional Networking
+Emily Bowles, Coordinator, Experiential Learning Funds and Professional Networking

 Lori Fares, Career Center Coordinator

-Grace Kutney, Associate Director of the Career Center – Career Advising & Technology
+Grace Kutney, Associate Director, Career Center – Career Advising & Technology

-Mandy Netzel, Assistant Director of the Career Center – Employer and Alumni Relations
+Mandy Netzel, Assistant Director, Career Center – Employer and Alumni Relations